September 30, 2020

 October 1, 2020

-As President for CorneaGen, Bernie is responsible for all aspects of the tissue services organization.
+As President and CEO of CorneaGen, Bernie is responsible for all aspects of the tissue services organization.
 Over his career, he has been responsible for the distribution of more than 150,000 sight restoring grafts to nearly 50 countries worldwide.

 Bernie began his career in eye banking in 1995, when he joined SightLife as an eye bank technician.
 In 2003, he became the Chief Operating Officer overseeing all operations, including clinical services and quality assurance.
 He transitioned to CorneaGen COO after its creation in 2016.
 In early 2021, Bernie was promoted to President of the organization.